vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 # Validators chosen by stake
 At a high level a participant that wishes to become a validator will:
-1) start a Vega node as non-validating node + associated infra
+1) start a Vega node as validating node + associated infra
 1) submit a transaction, see below for details, with their keys, saying they want to validate.
 1) self-stake to their validator Vega key at least `reward.staking.delegation.minimumValidatorStake`.
 1) wait for others to delegate to them.